May 6, 2025

-Neither Sarasota County nor the park owner Robert Kurens bothered to tell the homeowners.
+Neither Sarasota County nor the park owner told the Camp Venice homeowners that the park was being sold.

-Neither Sarasota County nor the park owner Robert Kurens bothered to tell the homeowners.
+Neither Sarasota County nor the park owner told the Camp Venice homeowners that the park was being sold.

 On April 5, 2025, someone posted this newspaper clipping to our private Camp Venice Facebook group.
 It was from the April 4th, 2025 Sarasota Herald-Tribune article about Snook Haven which is next door to our Camp Venice RV Resort.